BeSpunky/angular-zen/wiki/Modules/RouterXModule/RouteAwareService-(abstract).md

 Use `deepScanRoute()` to recursively run a function on the complete route tree.

 > If you provide the `componentBus` param at construction time, your processing function will receive the instance of the component matching the route currently being scanned.

+# Activated Route Component
+If you provide the `componentBus` param at construction time, you can use the `activatedRouteComponent` property to fetch the instance of the active component.